 Call recording platforms sit in an unusual position under India's DPDP Act 2023.
 They are simultaneously a Data Fiduciary for their own operational data and a Data Processor for every enterprise client whose calls they record.
 Both roles carry obligations.
 Most DPDP commentary conflates them.

-Enterprise BFSI clients will demand processor compliance evidence before Phase III enforcement arrives in Q1 2027.
+Enterprise BFSI clients will demand processor compliance evidence before hard enforcement arrives in November 2026.
 The procurement pressure precedes the legal deadline — and most CPaaS platforms are not ready for either.

 The role distinction matters